 Windows Task View and how to use it

-By default, Windows 10 has the Task View button enabled on the taskbar to the right of the search button.
+By default, Windows 10 has the Task View button enabled on the taskbar to the search button’s right.
 (If you don’t see it, right-click the taskbar, then click Show Task View Button.)
 You can also activate Task View by pressing Win + Tab on your keyboard.
 This keyboard shortcut will work whether or not the Task View button is currently visible.